I am accepting new clients. Due to the global pandemic, I will be offering online telehealth appointments to new and current clients.

 I provide counseling services to a diverse range of clients, however, I have a special interest in working with men.
 As men, we have been socialized to believe we are to be strong, self-sufficient, and capable of handling our problems on our own.
 While this identity can be useful in many situations, it can make seeking help and talking about feelings an awkward and threatening prospect.
 Given this dynamic, it is no wonder that men are far less likely to seek and maintain a counseling relationship.
 For many men, therapy can be an incredibly intimidating and foreign experience.
 This fact is a guiding force in my work as a counselor where I am passionate about supporting the positive aspects of mens’ identities while providing a safe place where they can explore and share the most hidden parts of themselves.

-I offer individual and couples counseling to adults 18 and older who may be experiencing concerns including:
+I offer individual counseling to adults 18 and older who may be experiencing concerns including:

 |Grief and Loss||Life Transitions||Relational Issues|